courtneycl/represent-scrapers/README.md

 # represent-scrapers
-These are scrapers I built to obtain data for Represent - https://represent.opennorth.ca/
+These are scrapers I wrote to obtain data for Represent - https://represent.opennorth.ca/

+Written on ScraperWiki back when it was ScraperWiki.